CruuzAzul/appwrite-workshop/docs/en/workshop/functions/create-function.md

 <Image src="/assets/workshop/functions/execution.png" imageAlt="Execution tab in Appwrite Functions module" ></Image>

-Once execution is complete (usually after a few milliseconds), you can access the various function logs, in which you should find the various function displays, _"Hello, logs"_ and the _"Hello, errors!"_.
+Once execution is complete (usually after a few milliseconds), you can access the various function logs, in which you should find the various function displays, _"Hello, logs!"_ and the _"Hello, errors!"_.

 **That's it!
 Our function reacts well, and now it's time to make it do more than just display console messages 🤩**